J-BarrettPY/InfoSecNotes/readme.md

 - Do not send passwords via email.
 Leave password on user’s voicemail, which will require a PIN to access.
 - Only running trusted applications is considered the strongest lockdown security option.
 - Device Guard: Windows tool which uses code integrity policies to lock devices so they can only run trusted apps.
+-RADIUS – Remote Authentication Dial-In User Service.
+Used to authenticate outside connections from dial-ins, VPNs, web servers, and wireless access points.